 Trading, on the other hand, is the process of analyzing a financial asset and predicting the direction it will move.
 For example, you can analyze and find that Tesla shares will rise in the next hour.
 Therefore, you will make money if the stock rises.
 You will lose money if the stock declines.

-The trading industry is a significantly larger in size than gambling.
+The trading industry is significantly larger in size than gambling.
 Every weekday, more than $6 trillion is exchanged in the financial industry.

 Is trading gambling?